-By submitting images to the EHS, the photographer provides the EHS with full usage rights for all images submitted.
+By submitting images to the EHS, including entries to EHS competitions, the photographer provides the EHS with full usage rights for all images submitted.
 Copyright remains with the photographer.

-To participate in the EHS Photography Group, select Photography Coordinator in the Contact us form.
+To participate in the EHS Photography Group, contact the Photography Coordinator, select Photography in the Contact us form.

 Other than these specific usage rights, the copyright in the photograph or other image remains with the copyright holder and these images can not be copied or appropriated by any other person.
 Downloading these images for uses other than the above, without the express consent of the copyright holder constitutes copyright infringement.